• Home

 What's Required for the ETIAS?

-Travelers to the European Union will be required to fill in a form with basic information about their upcoming stay.
-The rules for amount of time spent in the EU will remain exactly the same as they are now, at an allowance of 90 days in the EU for every 180 days for US passport-holding tourists.
-The cost like mentioned above will be 7 euros (≈$7.50 USD), and this will only be required for travelers who are 18 or older.
+Travelers to the European Union will be required to fill in a form with basic information about their upcoming stay, as well as disclosing any past criminal convictions.
+The rules for the amount of time spent in the EU will remain exactly the same as they are now, at an allowance of 90 days in the EU for every 180 days for US passport-holding tourists.
+The cost as mentioned above will be 7 euros (≈$7.50 USD), and this will only be required for travelers who are between 18 to 70 years old.
+Also, family members of EU citizens and non-EU citizens have the right to freely move around the EU, such as EU residents.

 What Countries Will Require This?